jnhthomp/ClassNotes/React/Course/03-ReactBasics.md

 Now lets try building our first custom component
 Since we want to build a finance tracker we will build one that is applicable to the tracker

-To work towards our expense tracker lets think of the components we have and might need Even though the application looks fairly simple there are a lot of components we can break it up into
+To work towards our expense tracker let's think of the components we have and might need Even though the application looks fairly simple there are a lot of components we can break it up into

 The first component we will get started on is the expense item This is a row where we have a title, an amount, and a date for a given expense

 To build a component we will have to create a new file but where should we put it?
-It is considered best practice to store components in their own folders and only have 1 file per component To organize our code a little better we will add a new folder to hold our components Then inside of this folder we will create a folder for our expense item component Finally inside of that folder we will add our .jsx file that will be our component As you can see continuing to do this will build a sort of component tree where some components that are shared are stored in more shared folders within the folder tree and components that are very specific are stored in folders together
+It is considered best practice to store components in their own folders and only have 1 .jsx file per component To organize our code a little better we will add a new folder to hold our components Then inside of this folder we will create a folder for our expense item component Finally inside of that folder we will add our .jsx file that will be our component As you can see continuing to do this will build a sort of component tree where some components that are shared are stored in more shared folders within the folder tree and components that are very specific are grouped in folders together

 create: src/components/ExpenseItem/ExpenseItem.jsx